 Emergency Cancellation Number

-The Public Safety Department provides this information as part of Newark campus' commitment to campus safety and security and in compliance with the Title II Crime Awareness and Campus Security Act, 1990.
+Newark Campus Public Safety provides this information as part of Newark campus' commitment to campus safety and security and in compliance with the Title II Crime Awareness and Campus Security Act, 1990.

 The campus security officers support and get assistance for individuals who have been victims of crime.
 Officers also secure buildings and property, and monitor the activity of all individuals.